Bankruptcy and General Practice

 How do I plead guilty to a ticket?

-Follow the instructions on the ticket, usually found in Section A or B. However, pleading guilty may lead to criminal convictions, license suspension, heavy fines, and insurance increases.
+You can plead guilty to a ticket by following the instructions on the ticket, usually found in Section A or B. However, pleading guilty may lead to criminal convictions, license suspension, heavy fines, and insurance increases.
 Some tickets carry the risk of jail time.
 Consider speaking with an attorney before entering a plea.

 Can my attorney plead not guilty for me?

-Yes.
+Yes, your attorney can plead not guilty for you.
 With your authorization and the court’s consent, we can enter a not guilty plea on your behalf without your appearance in court.

 What happens if I ignore my ticket?